Catherine Mitchell Catherine Mitchell

 What is the best reading program for dyslexia and ADHD?
 Structured literacy that begins with spoken language (speech-to-print) has the strongest evidence for kids with both conditions.

-Does medication for ADHD help with reading too?
+Does medication for ADHD help with reading, too?
 Medication can improve focus and make practice easier, but it doesn’t teach the brain how to decode.
 The best results come from combining medication (when appropriate) with targeted reading therapy.

 How is your program different from tutoring?
 We use intensive, research-backed structured literacy with weekly parent coaching and a 12-Week Progress Promise — not generic homework help.